ocaml/ocaml.org/data/rss/janestreet/really-low-latency-multipliers-and-cryptographic-puzzles.md

 ---

 <p>At Jane Street, we have some experience using FPGAs for low-latency
-systems–FPGAs are programmable hardware where you get the speed of an application-specific integrated circuit (ASIC) but without being committed to a design that’s burned into the chip.
-It wasn’t so long ago that FPGAs were expensive and rare, but these days, you can rent a
+systems&ndash;FPGAs are programmable hardware where you get the speed of an application-specific integrated circuit (ASIC) but without being committed to a design that&rsquo;s burned into the chip.
+It wasn&rsquo;t so long ago that FPGAs were expensive and rare, but these days, you can rent a
 $5,000 card on the Amazon AWS cloud for less than $3 an hour.</p>